The Dream Society

-The Dream Society is the twentieth studio album by Roy Harper, released in 1998.
+The Dream Society is the 20th studio album by Roy Harper, released in 1998.

 History

 The songs on the album revolve around events in Harper's life, from the early death of his mother to reaching the age of fifty.
 Other important events covered include the demise of his marriage, heartbreak, his experiences with drugs, psychological issues, and aspirations for humankind.
 Originally titled 'The Seven Ages Of Man', then 'Songs Of Love' it was finally released as 'thedreamsociety'.